vitest-dev/docs-cn/guide/browser/index.md

 import Greeting from './greeting'

 test('greeting appears on click', async () => {
-  // renderSSR 和 renderHook 也是可用 const screen = render(<Greeting />)
+  // renderSSR and renderHook are also available const screen = render(<Greeting />)

   const button = screen.getByRole('button')